ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Additional Analysis

-\paragraph{Discussion.} This asymmetry suggests that NLP research exhibits a division of epistemic labor between exploration and consolidation.
-Most claims act as divergence points, synthesizing and recombining existing ideas to explore new modeling choices, datasets, or problem formulations.
-Historically, such divergence has been common during periods of rapid expansion, when researchers draw on multiple prior strands without immediately producing new focal claims -- for example, during the early statistical turn, when diverse probabilistic assumptions and feature combinations were explored in parallel~\citep{manning1999foundations}.
+\paragraph{Discussion.} This asymmetry suggests that NLP research exhibits a division of epistemic labor between integration and consolidation.
+Many claims synthesize and recombine existing ideas to explore new modeling choices, datasets, or problem formulations.
+Such integration is common during periods of rapid expansion, when researchers draw on multiple prior strands without immediately producing new focal claims -- for example, during the early statistical turn, when diverse probabilistic assumptions and feature combinations were explored in parallel~\citep{manning1999foundations}.

 At the same time, the smaller but substantial mass of convergence-dominated claims reflects moments of field-wide consolidation, where a limited set of claims becomes shared reference points for subsequent work.
 Claims associated with major resources or evaluation standards -- such as the Penn Treebank~\citep{marcus-etal-1993-building} or widely adopted automatic evaluation metrics~\citep{papineni-etal-2002-bleu} -- illustrate this pattern, attracting sustained downstream engagement while themselves referencing relatively few predecessors.
-More recently, pretrained language models similarly functioned as convergence hubs, rapidly drawing engagement from across tasks and subfield~\citep{devlin-etal-2019-bert}.
+More recently, pretrained language models similarly functioned as convergence hubs, rapidly drawing engagement from across tasks and subfields~\citep{devlin-etal-2019-bert}.